franzbu/EnhancedSpaces.spoon/README.md

 2024-10-20 07:38:13: Finder
 ```

-In case you would also like to pre-define the position of the window on the mSpace, you can add that information as a third entry:
+In case you would also like to pre-define the position of the window on the mSpace, you can add that information as well:

 ```lua
   ...